hitchclimber/adaptive_rest/README.md

 ## Usage

+You can configure server address, port and themes via `toml` or `json` files.
+The program tries to load your configuration file from command line options (`--config`), environment (`ADPTV_CONFIG`) and will finally default to some preset.

 On startup, you'll be in `vim`-like `Normal mode`.
 Following the onscreen instructions you can use these commands to add endpoints:

 | Command | Aliases | Description |